-Need to describe a study that actors need to perform to test that: 1) Their wCV is within the parameter stated in the Claim, 2) the wCV is constant over a prescribed range of SUVRs, and 3) linearity with a slope of one is a reasonable assumption.
+Need to describe a study that actors need to perform to test that: 4-1) Their wCV is within the parameter stated in the Claim < 0.029, 2.
+T, 2) hat the wCV is constant over the a prescribed range of SUVRs and 3.
+T, and 3) hat linearity with a slope of one is a reasonable assumption.